Behçet's disease, or Behçet's syndrome, is a rare and poorly understood condition that results in inflammation of the blood vessels and tissues.

 - redness of your skin, particularly at the back of your leg below the knee

 DVT often requires immediate medical treatment.
-If you suspect that you or someone in your care has the condition, you (or they) should go to your nearest accident and emergency (A&E) department immediately.
+If you suspect DVT, go to your nearest accident and emergency (A&E) department immediately.

-In people with Behçet's disease, careful assessment will be needed to determine if it is safe to use blood thinning treatment for this complication.
+In people with Behçet's disease, careful assessment is needed to determine if it's safe to use blood thinning treatment for this complication.
+Treatment to control inflammation is usually more effective.

 Cerebral venous thrombosis